miestasmia/Perdyshot/README.md

 Perdyshot
 =========

-Perdyshot is a command-line (for now) Python application for Elementary OS that takes perdy screenshots.
+Perdyshot is a command-line (for now) Python application for Linux that takes perdy screenshots.
 Us Linux-folk like nice stuff, too. :penguin:

 ![Perdyshot Example Image](http://i.imgur.com/suygnfu.png)

+While Perdyshot will work for *any* Linux distro, it'll require some modification of the configuration file to look good on distros other than Elementary OS.
+That's not a very difficult task, though.

 At the current state of the project, Perdyshot is only capable of screenshotting entire windows, but support for area selections and more is planned. :whale: